Meike-K/hello_genomics_calc_py36/README.md

 #### Exit-Code

-Please make sure that your app terminates either with Exit code 0 (success) or a nonzero Exit code, if you encountered an error during execution.
-Ensure nonzero exit-code if you encounter any error!
+Please make sure that your app terminates either with Exit code 0 (success).
+If you encountered an error during execution, ensure nonzero Exit code!

 #### User